 Nestled in the heart of Lisbon, the National Tile Museum is one of the city’s most unique cultural treasures.
 Unlike many other museums in the city, this one stands out for its singularity of collection, dedicated solely to Azulejo – a decorative ceramic tile art form that has become an integral part of Portuguese culture.

 But it’s not just the collection that makes this museum a must-visit destination.
 The museum is housed in the former Madre de Deus Convent, founded in 1509 by Queen D. Leonor, and its matchless architectural design will leave visitors awestruck.

 Here, visitors can wander through the halls and experience the beauty and intricacy of five centuries of tile production, all while immersing themselves in the rich history and culture of Portugal.

 Despite its somewhat out-of-the-way location, the National Tile Museum is a must-see attraction for anyone interested in exploring the unique artistry and cultural heritage of Portugal’s decorative ceramic tiles.

-The ceramic tiles with vividly diverse colors is an exceptional element of the Portuguese architecture that allures the visitors.
-You might find these Portuguese azulejos, adorned on buildings during a walkabout town (especially in Alfama), in gift shops (or at the Feira da Ladra), or within the walls of other top destinations of the city, including some of the palaces or villas that lie across Sintra.
+The ceramic tiles with vividly diverse colors are an exceptional element of Portuguese architecture that allures visitors.
+You might find these Portuguese tiles, azulejos, adorned on buildings during a walkabout town (especially in Alfama), in gift shops (or at the Feira da Ladra), or within the walls of other top destinations of the city, including some of the palaces or villas that lie across Sintra.

-The ceramic tiles with vividly diverse colors is an exceptional element of the Portuguese architecture that allures the visitors.
+The ceramic tiles with vividly diverse colors are an exceptional element of Portuguese architecture that allures visitors.

 The museum, with its gift shop and cafe in the complex, is open Tuesday through Sunday between 10 AM. – 6 PM.
 The tickets are reasonably cheap as they cost 5 euros for adults.
 The fee includes an audio guide that is provided on admission if you need it.